Answering the Aadhaar Questions Raised by YourStory Article

 No we aren’t.

-You say I quote
+You say and I quote

 Bank account data, PAN data, credit card information, and user information from online accounts, etc. have all been leaked in the past or have seen frauds, yet we have not stopped using online banking, abolished the PAN system, dismantled credit cards, or disconnected from the internet.